baatybek/winconmap-dev/README.md

 that will present the winners of public contracts in the Czech Republic.
 The main widget should be a map with regions and based on the zoom level other dashboards will be updated.
-The software project relies on data sets provided by Hl´ıdaˇc st´atu API.
+The software project relies on data sets provided by Hlídač Státu API.
 The solutions provided by this thesis work will show the total amount of contracts, shares across the companies and if you choose one company then to show specific dashboard with a share in regions and in the area of similar contracts.